qilstiano/ip/docs/README.md

 - **DeepSeek:** For providing the gradient text styling and ASCII art as well as for writing this README!
 - **Java:** For making this project possible with its robust and versatile programming language.
-- **Perplexity:** For writing some of the Javadocs in the code when I was short on time.

 ---

 Enjoy using Einstein to manage your tasks efficiently!
 If you have any questions or feedback, feel free to reach out. 🚀